theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/kabbalah/part-2/index.md

 ---

 layout: base.njk
 title: "Kabbalah"
 description: "Journey through the middle gates of the Kabbalistic Tree — from Malkhut’s exile to Keter’s crown — the climb of remembrance and return."
+excerpt: "You walked the soul’s journey from Gehinnom to Gan Eden, through sparks and tikkun, catching glimpses of the divine hidden in the descent."
 tier: free
 scrollId: "the-teachings-the-afterlife-series-1-kabbalah-part-2"